 - Oracle database on Oracle database cloud services is 100% compatible with those deployed on-premises, ensuring a smooth transition to the cloud, and an efficient hybrid cloud strategy.

 - Apart from all the things mentioned above, critical database administration tasks such as setting up an Oracle RAC environment, patching, upgrades, backup, and recovery can be performed with a few clicks, enabling your DBAs and IT staff to focus on strategic activities and projects.
-When this happens, operating costs plummet, productivity soars, and the pace of innovation accelerates.
+When this happens, operating costs plummet, productivity soars and the pace of innovation accelerates.

 Let’s check out in details for each of these

-- Oracle Database Cloud Service provides you the ability to deploy Oracle databases in the Cloud, with each database deployment containing a single Oracle database.
+- Oracle base Database Service provides you the ability to deploy Oracle databases in the Cloud, with each database deployment containing a single Oracle database.
 You have full access to the features and operations available with Oracle Database, but with Oracle providing the computing power, physical storage, and (optionally) tooling to simplify routine database maintenance and management operations

 - When you create database deployments, Database Cloud Service creates compute nodes to host the database, using computing and storage resources provided by Oracle Compute Cloud Service.

 - Oracle provides root access to the compute nodes (and thus to the database) using networking resources provided by Oracle Compute Cloud Service.
 You are responsible for the patching, backup, and administration of the Oracle database using the cloud tools provided.
 You have full administrative privilege and full control of the database